What Is a VPN on iPhone & How Does It Work?

 Don't Use a Free VPN

-Sometimes the best things in life are free, but when it comes to online services, when the product is free, you are usually the product.
+What is the best free VPN for iPhone?
+Well, sometimes the best things in life are free, but when it comes to online services, when the product is free, you are usually the product.
 VPN providers might not need to turn a profit, but they at least need to make money to cover their costs; and where is that money coming from if subscribers aren't paying for their VPN?
 A free VPN service may be a front for gathering marketing data, or a fake, designed by hackers to collect personal information.
 It's always best practice to choose a vetted VPN from the App Store, read the reviews to see how satisfied other customers have been, explore the website to learn more about the service, and choose a VPN provider that at least offers in-app purchases or a tiered membership program that accounts for its revenue.

 VPN: What Do You Think?

 I hope this article has helped you decide whether or not you need VPN and put you on the path to selecting the safest and best VPN service for you and your family or business.
 Please let me know in the comments which app or service you chose, and how it's working out for you!
+Next, find out how to secure your iPhone from hackers.

 Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.